 - Science (Combined or Triple pathways – the Head of Science will assess which course is appropriate)

-If you wish to study two languages you will see them listed in Preference Block 2.
+If you wish to study second foreign language you will see them listed in Preference Block 1 and 2.

 Choose for the right reasons

 Choosing a subject just to be with friends is an unsound reason.
 Friends who choose identical subjects will not necessarily be in the same class.
 For example, if you choose History in one block, there is no guarantee you will end up in the same class as your friend who also chooses History, because we run several groups in each block.